mitsukan/CV/README.md

 ## Interests

 I go to rock climbing gyms and yoga sessions when my body allows, read sci-fi and meditate when it doesn't.
+I organise beginner friendly climbing sessions for Makers Academy with the help of their Community Manager.